-During the year ended December 31, 2022, we generated approximately \$0.8 million in revenue from the commercial sales of products in the United States and Canada.
+During the year ended December 31, 2024, we generated approximately \$0.5 million in revenue from the commercial sales of products in the United States and Canada.
 Because we have generated limited revenues from commercialization, our operations to date have been principally financed through public and private offerings of our common stocks, warrants and convertible debt and exercises of options and warrants.
 There are a number of conditions that we must satisfy before we will be able to generate sufficient revenue to fund our operations, including but not limited to the recruitment of patients for treatment, and demonstration of effectiveness sufficient to generate commercial orders by customers for our product.

-These factors raise substantial doubt about our ability to continue as a going concern through at least 12 months from the date of this Form 10-K. While we had \$14.5 million of cash as of December 31, 2022, we do not currently have sufficient resources to accomplish all of the above conditions necessary for us to generate sufficient revenues to achieve profitability, and we will require additional financing to fund our operations beyond 2023.
+These factors raise substantial doubt about our ability to continue as a going concern through at least 12 months from the date of this Form 10-K. We had \$1.1 million of cash as of December 31, 2024, and we do not currently have sufficient resources to accomplish all of the above conditions necessary for us to generate sufficient revenues to achieve profitability, and we will require additional financing to fund our operations beyond the second quarter of 2025.
 There is no guarantee that such funding will be available at all or in sufficient amounts to satisfy our required expenditures.